Original Abstract Paintings by Gregory Christeas

 The Artist Today

 Gregory Christeas continues to create original abstract paintings from his studio in Long Branch, New Jersey.
-The practice remains disciplined and deliberate.
+His practice remains disciplined and deliberate.
 Color is applied through physical engagement, built layer by layer until equilibrium emerges.

 Across six decades, the commitment has remained constant: